rhnjit/is601851-finalproject/README.md

-# is218003-final
+# IS601 Online

-# Class Sign-In Sheet
+# Meeting Sign-In Sheet

-Each student should put an 'X' under their name on the days they attend class.
+Each student should put an 'X' under their name on the days they have meetings.

 ### November 2023